 What is Executive Coaching?

-Executive coaching is aimed at improving the performance of high powered executives within an organization.
-Executive coaching is similar to sports coaching for high performance athletes.
+Executive coaching is aimed at improving the performance of high-powered executives within an organization and is similar to sports coaching for high-performance athletes.
 The role of the coach is to expose blind spots and challenge the executive to achieve greater levels of success.

-Everyday, hundreds of executives seek the support and council of independent, outside, third-party executive coaches - often referred to as thinking partners.
+Everyday, hundreds of executives seek the support and council of independent third-party executive or leadership coaches - often referred to as thinking partners.
 Unlike middle managers or front-line staff, executives are in a unique position at the top of their organization.

 Benefits Experienced by the Individual